kartik-v/bootstrap-checkbox-x/README.md

    - `'0'`: Checkbox is unchecked.
 This value is configurable through `valueUnchecked` property.
    - `''`: Checkbox is indeterminate.
 This value is configurable through `valueNull` property.
 3. You can set the plugin to allow **three states** or the default **two states** for the checkbox.
-4. Specifically uses Bootstrap 3.x styles & glyphs.
+4. Specifically uses Bootstrap 5.x or 4.x or 3.x styles.
 One can configure the checked, unchecked, and indeterminate icons to be shown for the checkboxes.
 5. Special CSS 3 styling, to enhance the control to look like any Bootstrap 3 form control.
 Supports the `has-error`, `has-success`, `has-warning` styling states like other Bootstrap form-controls.
 6. Plugin CSS styling automatically defaults the checkboxes to inline display.
 You can also control the markup for block display like in checkbox lists.